airzone-sama/esy_sunhome/README.md

 - 11:00 - 13:59: Free c/kwh
 - 14:00 - 23:59: Expensive c/kwh

 I also have an EV and although will usually charge during the Free period, if I need a top-up for tomorrow morning, I will charge in the cheap period starting from 00:00.
 I don't want the battery to dump it's energy into the car - it's inefficient.
 So I also want it to detect when my EVSE starts to charge the car, and to shut off power delivery until it's finished.
-My EVSE is a Tesla PW3 and I already have it integrated in my HA.
+My EVSE is a Tesla Wall Connector G3 and I already have it integrated in my HA.

 I therefore set my mode to "Battery Energy Management" and a custom schedule to "buy" power from 11am until 2pm, with the intent to use it through the day and night.
 Depending on many factors, I will run out of power before the next free period.
 Therefore I want to have the option of ensuring that come 6am, my battery is always at a fixed SoC so it has enough energy to run through the morning peak.
 My default percentage is 30%, but I increase that to 40% if it's raining, or 50% if it's cold and I have my heater set to run in the early AM.
 So how to interact with this capability?